PetoLau/jekyll-now/_posts/2016-11-28-Forecast-double-seasonal-time-series-with-multiple-linear-regression-in-R.md

 This is the typical example of [**heteroskedasticity**](https://en.wikipedia.org/wiki/Heteroscedasticity) - occurrence of nonconstant residuals (variance) in a regression model.
 The linear regression has an assumption that residuals must be from \\( N(0,~\sigma^2) \\) distribution and they are i.i.d.
 In the other words, the residuals must be symmetrically around zero.

 Let's look at the next proof that our residuals are not normal.
 We can use normal Q-Q plot here.
-I'm using the function from this [link](http://stackoverflow.com/questions/4357031/qqnorm-and-qqline-in-ggplot2/) to plot it by `ggplot2`.
+I'm using the function from this [stackoverflow question](http://stackoverflow.com/questions/4357031/qqnorm-and-qqline-in-ggplot2/) to plot it by `ggplot2`.

 {% highlight r %}
 ggQQ <- function(lm){